Skip to content

 Use default if you want to control the component operation using the main switching command and the operation mode datapoints.

-Outside air temperature Yes T_AIR_ODA
+Outside air temperature No T_AIR_ODA Input

-Main switching command Yes COM_SWI_MN
+Main switching command Yes COM_SWI_MN Output

-Operation mode Yes OPR_MOD
+Operation mode Yes OPR_MOD Output

 Main switching command - on Yes -